 The contract or “Memorandum of Understanding” is negotiated by bargaining teams from PECG and the Department of Personnel Administration (DPA).
 The contract covers wages, benefits, working conditions, and related topics.
 State employees are divided into 21 bargaining units, plus supervisors and managers, in a process overseen by the Public Employment Relations Board (PERB).
 One of those units is Unit 9, representing engineers and related professional employees.
 PECG negotiates on behalf of Unit 9 because the employees voted for PECG as their representative many years ago.
 DPA represents the Governor, who is considered to be the state employer.
 All of this is established in a portion of the Government Code called the Dills Act.

-Typically, the contracts or MOUs have a duration of two or three years and terminate on June 30, the end of the state?s fiscal year.
+Typically, the contracts or MOUs have a duration of two or three years and terminate on June 30, the end of the state’s fiscal year.
 This is because money is appropriated by the Legislature (and approved by the Governor) based on their fiscal year and the Legislature must approve the money for any agreement or MOU before it takes effect.
 Thus, there is an effort to have the contracts coincide with the fiscal year.
 PECG’s prior MOU was a five-year contract through July 2, 2008.
-Negotiations on a successor MOU are continuing.

 The process typically begins with a Bargaining Priorities Questionnaire distributed to PECG members so that they can establish the issues and their priorities for the PECG Bargaining Team.
 That team consists of seven Unit 9 employees from various departments, classes, and geographical areas, assisted by professional negotiators.
 There is also a committee consisting of Vice Presidents (Unit 9 PECG members) from each of PECG’s seventeen Sections to provide assistance to the Bargaining Team.